Norton Rose Fulbright LLP

 Tim holds a law degree and a doctoral degree from the University of Goettingen and has studied in Göttingen and abroad at the University of Leiden in the Netherlands.

-Tim has been advising clients as an antitrust lawyer for more than ten years.
-Before joining us in the beginning of 2016, he worked in the competition law practice of leading international law firms in Düsseldorf and Hamburg.
+Prior to joining us in the beginning of 2016, he worked in the competition law practices of leading international law firms in Düsseldorf and Hamburg.

 Tim regularly publishes articles on competition law and is a member of the German Association for the Study of Antitrust Law (Studienvereinigung Kartellrecht).

-- German insurance companies Gothaer, Debeka, HUK-Coburg, Barmenia und Stuttgarter on the establishment of a joint venture offering company pension schemes;
+- German insurance companies Gothaer, Debeka, HUK-Coburg, Barmenia und Stuttgarter - advised on the establishment of a joint venture offering company pension schemes.

-- W&W on its acquisition of Aachener Bausparkasse;
+- W&W – advised on its acquisition of Aachener Bausparkasse.

 - J.W.
-Ostendorf on the sale of its paint business to its competitor Hempel;
+Ostendorf - advised on the sale of its paint business to its competitor Hempel.

-- Liberty House Group on its acquisition of AR Industries;
+- Liberty House Group – advised on its acquisition of AR Industries.

-- Gränges on its acquisition of shares in Erbslöh Aluminium;
+- Gränges – advised on its acquisition of shares in Erbslöh Aluminium.

-- CAE on its acquisition of Lockheed Martin's flight simulator division;
+- CAE - advised on its acquisition of Lockheed Martin's flight simulator division.

-- Samsung SDI on its acquisition of Magna's automotive li-ion battery business;
+- Samsung SDI - advised on its acquisition of Magna's automotive li-ion battery business.

-- Baltisse on the sale of its international flooring business to its competitor Mohawk;
+- Baltisse – advised on the sale of its international flooring business to its competitor Mohawk.

-- ThyssenKrupp on the divestment of its stainless steel business to its competitor Outokumpu and on the sale of its civil and military shipbuilding activities to competitor Abu Dhabi MAR,
+- ThyssenKrupp – advised on the divestment of its stainless steel business to its competitor Outokumpu and on the sale of its civil and military shipbuilding activities to competitor Abu Dhabi MAR.

-- GCR – Who's Who Legal: Competition 2019, Competition Future Leader
+- Competition Future Leader GCR – Who's Who Legal: Competition 2019

 - Judgment of the ECJ regarding questions concerning the parallel use of the EU-legislative definition of an undertaking in antitrust fine - and damages law, judgment review of ECJ (Rs.
 C-724/17) Newsdienst Compliance, issue number 03, March 14 2019